In an office in Kingwood TX, a doctor in a white coat and gloves carefully observes a young girl in a striped dress displaying tongue thrust.

 Tongue Thrust in Children

-Early intervention is essential for children exhibiting indicators of tongue thrust.
+Early intervention is essential for children exhibiting a tongue thrust.
 A professional assessment by age 7 can help avoid more serious developmental challenges down the line.
-If untreated, tongue thrust can adversely affect dental growth and might lead to more intensive treatment as the child matures.
+If untreated, tongue thrust can adversely affect tooth and bone growth and can lead to more severe problems as the problem goes untreated.

 Treatment Options for Tongue Thrust